 When running on the Grid Computing, commands are automatically and sequentially executed as follow

-[1] install --hda aFile [install_parameters] [2] start
+[1] install --hda aFile [install_parameters]

 [3] stop